brurucy/shapiro/README.md

 Shapiro is a datalog toolbox and zoo.

-Here you can find:
+Here you can find, at the moment, **two** simple in-memory query engines that support materialized recursive queries.

 1. [x] A very fast in-memory parallel datalog and relational algebra engine that relies on an ordered(not necessarily sorted) container for storage and sorted sets as indexes - Simple Datalog
 2. [x] A not-so-fast in-memory parallel datalog engine that uses no indexes and does not rely on order - ChibiDatalog

-With more to come.

-Here's an example with the classic ancestor query:
+The following snippet showcases `ChibiDatalog` in action.

 ```rust
 #[cfg(test)]